-This function must be called by the same process from which async_call/4 was made otherwise it will never return.
+This function must be called by the same process from which async_call/4 was made otherwise it will never return seq trace seq_trace provides functions that control all aspects of sequential tracing.
+There are functions for activation, deactivation, inspection, and for collection of the trace output.